 I have a huge collection of both snowmen and Santa Claus Christmas decorations.
 Our family room really gets into the Christmas spirit this time of the year when I bring them out of hiding for their yearly winter display.
 Long gone are the days of purchasing new items for the collection.
 I have so many of them, I really can’t add more.
 But I do still love to create Christmas decor items.
 This Snowman Wall Hanging is my latest creation.

-My husband and I are redoing our kitchen this year as a sort of Christmas gift to ourselves.
-We started with a pantry makeover and ended up with a big pile of wood just itching to be made into some sort of rustic craft.
+That mean t that we ended up with a big pile of wood just itching to be made into some sort of rustic craft.
 There is nothing quite as satisfying for me than taking a big ole pile of wood that came from a door frame and turning it into some sort of home decor item.

 (This post contains affiliate links for your crafting experience.)
 To make the snowman, you will need the following supplies

 - Five pieces of wood – 4 sized 1 1/2″ x 5/8″ x 18″ and one sized 1 1/2″ x 5/8″ x 9 1/2″ long